RisingStack/react-easy-state/README.md

 - Opera: 36 and above
 - React native is not yet supported
 - IE is not supported

+## Key features

+- Your state can use any valid JavaScript.
+Feel free to use nested objects, arrays, expando properties, getters/setters, inheritance and ES6 collections directly.

+- State mutations are picked up and they trigger the render method when appropriate.

+- The render method is only triggered if it is affected by state mutations.
+If it doesn't use the mutated part of the state or the mutation doesn't change the state, the render method is not triggered.

+- The render method is never executed immediately.
+Triggered renders are collected in a batch and executed in one go after a small delay.

+- Duplicates renders are removed.
+A render never runs twice in one batch - no matter how many times it got triggered.
+Renders run in first trigger order.

+- Renders may trigger others renders by mutating the state.
+In this case loops are automatically resolved.

+- Renders always run before the next repaint.

+As a result a stable and fresh state and view is always achieved before the next repaint with the minimal number of required renders.

 ## How does it work?